renebarto/baremetal/doc/tutorials/17-unit-test-infrastructure.md

 ```

 - Line 57-91: We declare the `Testregistry` class
+  - Line 60: We make `TestRegistrar` a friend class
   - Line 62-64: The member variables `m_head` and `m_tail` store the pointer to the first and last test suite
   - Line 67: We declare the default constructor
   - Line 68-69: We remove the copy and move constructors